Skip to main content

 Immunotherapy for Bile Duct Cancer

 Immunotherapy is the use of medicines to help a person’s immune system better recognize and destroy cancer cells.
-Many types of immunotherapy are being tested in clinical trials, and some might now be used to treat bile duct cancer.
+Many types of immunotherapy are being tested in clinical trials, and some are used to treat bile duct cancer.

 Immune checkpoint inhibitors